Women and Patriarchy

 So, what exactly is patriarchy?

-In the simplest of terms, patriarchy means the dominance of male gender in the family.
-Generally, this male figure would be the eldest male member in the family.
-He has the near-absolute authority and power to dictate the terms when it comes to dealing with any issue regarding the family members.
-This male member has the power to take all the important decisions related to various issues including property, education, careers, businesses, marriages, moral practices, etc. on the behalf of any other members of the family.
+In the simplest of terms, patriarchy means the dominance of male gender in the family and society, in political and financial settings.
+The male has the power to make all the important decisions related to various issues including property, education, careers, businesses, marriages, moral practices, etc. on the behalf of any other members of the family.

 How patriarchy is practiced and encouraged in the family